TaraYoo/wolverine/README.md

 This PROTOTYPE branch drastically changed the existing interface.
 I'm planning to put in smaller PRs later that preserves the original interface.
 This is just a proof of concept.

-Give your python scripts regenerative healing abilities!

-Run your scripts with Wolverine and when they crash, GPT-4 edits them and explains what went wrong.
-Even if you have many bugs it will repeatedly rerun until it's fixed.

-For a quick demonstration see my [demo video on twitter](https://twitter.com/bio_bootloader/status/1636880208304431104).

 ## Setup